• Recipes

 Types

-Barker's Hot Chiles belongs to the Anaheim/New Mexico category of chili peppers.
+Barker's Hot Chiles belong to the Anaheim/New Mexico category of chili peppers.
 They're classified as an extra-hot chile, standing out as one of the most scorching types in this group.

 Appearance